anhinga/with-astra-and-fable/complete-lattice-counterexample/aleph-one-algebraicity-lemma/README.md

 proof which is reusable and submittable to libraries, it would be a good idea to keep refactoring according to those suggestions:

 https://claude.ai/share/92f7446f-1e01-46c6-bf13-ff3a65d99b22

+I have now done enough to believe that this part is sufficiently verified (this dialog has been extended, the link now points to a longer investigation).

+But, in principle, one can do further clean-up work, if one wants to create a more ideal presentation at some point.